kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-23-psychedelic-orange-garfield.md

 We're going to learn the seven awakening factors, in both Pāli (the Indo-Aryan language used to preserve the early Buddhist texts) and English.
 The seven awakening factors are a classic list of qualities that are developed on the path to awakening.
 If you already know them, pick a small list of something else you want to learn instead.

 **Our Palace**

+Before we get started, one of the most important things to understand in using these techniques is that you don't have to be some creative genius to be able to work with them.
+All we are really doing here is using existing memories of places, people, and objects that we *already hold in memory*.
+We associate the images to information that we want to remember, and then we place those images in a sequence thoughout a space as a journey that we can move through.
+That's at the heart of all memory work.

 The first thing we need is a space to put our images in.
 One such space is known as a [memory palace](https://www.youtube.com/watch?v=c4J5ZUzCxZY).
-A memory palace is essentially a room, or a series of rooms in a house, or a series of buildings with rooms (like your old highschool for example) or a landscape.
-It's good to use a space you have been to in real life and are somewhat familiar with.
+A memory palace is essentially a room, or a series of rooms in a building, or a landscape.

-The good news is that there are *tons* of these available, because we have been moving in and out of lots of buildings and landscapes all through our life.
+The good news is that there are endless amounts of spaces we can use, because we have been moving in and out of lots of buildings and landscapes all through our life.
 Anywhere you've visited is a potential palace.
 You can use other things for palaces too, like your body, or mandalas, or geometrical patterns.
 There are lots of possibilities.

 For now, let's just imagine a room.
 I'll let you choose the room, but if you're stuck, just use the childhood bedroom from earlier.